maheshmhegade/Gentoo---Kernel/README.md

-This is to study and exlore linux kernel & operating system
+This is to study and explore linux kernel & operating system